leobudima/elogii-blog/content/how-to-choose-vehicle-route-optimization-software.md

 And depending on the industry, you may operate specialized vehicles.

-In an uninterrupted pharmacy delivery, you need to know what vehicles can distribute specific medicines.
+In an [**uninterrupted pharmacy delivery**](https://elogii.com/blog/uninterrupted-pharmacy-delivery/ "uninterrupted pharmacy delivery"), you need to know what vehicles can distribute specific medicines.

 In a grocery delivery, you’d want to assign the delivery of perishable goods to cold trucks, rather than regular vehicles.
 And so on.

+> If you're interested specifically in this topic, here's our definitive guide to [**grocery delivery software**](https://elogii.com/blog/grocery-delivery-software/ "grocery delivery software").

 But the software is becoming more and more indispensable in last-mile logistics.

-### **COVID-19 and the digital transformation**
+### COVID-19 and the digital transformation

-The state of delivery in time of the coronavirus is making it clear that companies must adapt to the new conditions of the last mile.
+[**The state of delivery in time of the coronavirus**](https://elogii.com/blog/the-state-of-delivery-in-time-of-the-coronavirus/ "The state of delivery in time of the coronavirus") is making it clear that companies must adapt to the new conditions of the last mile.

-Curbside delivery, click & collect, same-day delivery, in-store pickup and delivery are part of the new normal.
+**Curbside delivery**, **click & collect**, [**same-day delivery**](https://elogii.com/blog/same-day-delivery-and-delivery-management-software/ "same-day delivery"), **in-store pickup and delivery** are part of the new normal.

 And if companies wish to keep up with these changes, they need to adapt, speed up, and automate their delivery logistics.

-Technically, you need to initiate the digital transformation of your last-mile delivery.
+Technically, you need to initiate the [**digital transformation**](https://www.gartner.com/en/information-technology/glossary/digital-transformation#:\~:text=Digital%20transformation%20can%20refer%20to,services%20online%20or%20legacy%20modernization.) of your last-mile delivery.

-In fact, 87% of business leaders believe that the digitalization of vital operations is a top priority, according to a Gartner report.
+In fact, **87% of business leaders** believe that the digitalization of vital operations is a top priority, according to [**a Gartner report**](https://www.gartner.com/en/information-technology/insights/digitalization).

-The bad news is that only 40% of companies have initiated the transformation.
+The bad news is that only **40% of companies** have initiated the transformation.

-And leveraging scheduling and route optimization software is unquestionably a major part of this transformation.
+And leveraging [**scheduling and route optimization software**](https://elogii.com/blog/scheduling-and-route-optimization-software/ "scheduling and route optimization software") is unquestionably a major part of this transformation.

 If you think about it, planning delivery routes is usually a difficult and labour-intensive task.
 But using just any old solution doesn’t cut it anymore.